AqwamCreates/DataPredict/docs/HighValueProjectTutorials/EconomySystems/CreatingPriceMaximizationEnsembleModel.md

 local numberOfQuantiles = #QuantilesList

-local randomPlayerDataMatrix = TensorL:createRandomUniformTensor({numberOfData, 8}, -100, 100) -- 100 random data with 8 features (including one "bias").
+-- 100 random data with 8 features (including one "bias").

+local randomPlayerDataMatrix = TensorL:createRandomUniformTensor({numberOfData, 8}, -100, 100)

-local priceVector = TensorL:createTensor({numberOfData, 1}, 9999) -- Making sure that at all values, it predicts very high price acceptance thresholds.
+-- Making sure that at all values, it predicts very high price acceptance thresholds.
 Do not use math.huge here.

-local quantileProbabilityMatrix = TensorL:createTensor({numberOfData, numberOfQuantiles}, (1 / numberOfQuantiles)) -- Making sure that at all values, all predicted quantiles hold equal weights.
+local priceVector = TensorL:createTensor({numberOfData, 1}, 9999)

+-- Making sure that at all values, all predicted quantiles hold equal weights.
+Note that this is the probability matrix for each quantiles, not the quantile values itself.

+local quantileProbabilityMatrix = TensorL:createTensor({numberOfData, numberOfQuantiles}, (1 / numberOfQuantiles))

 ```